Route des Grandes Alpes

-The Route des Grandes Alpes is a tourist itinerary through the French Alps between Lake Geneva and the French Riviera passing over all the high passes of the Alps within France.
+The Route des Grandes Alpes (RdGA) is a tourist itinerary through the French Alps between Lake Geneva and the French Riviera climbing all the high Alpine passes within France.

-The road starts at Thonon-les-Bains and climbs via Les Gets and Cluses.
+This true classic trip is 720 km (447 mi) long.
+The construction of this scenic route started in 1909 and was opened in 1913.
+In that period the Alps were still an isolated region of France with poor access possibilities.
+In 1937 it was totally paved.
+It was renamed “Route des Grandes Alpes” in 1950.
+The journey starts at Thonon-les-Bains and climbs via Les Gets and Cluses.
 It then heads to Saint-Gervais and Megève, over the Col des Saisies (1633 m).
 It then passes through Beaufort, Bourg-Saint-Maurice and onto Val-d'Isère.
 The road then crosses the Col de l'Iseran (2770 m).

-The road then passes through Modane and over the Col du Galibier (2642 m) and then the Col du Lautaret to La Grave.
+The road then passes through Modane and over the Col du Galibier (2642 m) and then the Col du Lautaret (2,058 m (6,752 ft)) to La Grave.
 The road heads to Briançon and then over the Col d'Izoard (2361 m).
 The road then heads through Embrun and over the Col de Vars (2111 m) and onto Barcelonnette via Jausiers, where the choice can be made to turn south over the Col de la Bonette (2802 m)—with access to the highest paved through road in Europe, the Cime de la Bonette—or continue via the Col de la Cayolle (2327 m).